7 All-You-Can-Eat Veggies to Always Keep in Your KitchenArticle posted in: Nutrisystem

 Cauliflower used to be just broccoli’s pale cousin, these days its versatility is winning over healthy eaters.
 In just a half-cup serving of cauliflower, you get 80 percent of the vitamin C you need daily, plus 2 grams of fiber.
 Cauliflower has glucosinolates, a unique plant nutrient that has been linked to a reduced risk of colon and rectal cancers.
 Cauliflower is also loaded with vitamin K, which plays a key role in bone health and blood clot formation.

-Try: Steam cauliflower and blend it with potatoes to make a more nutritious “mashed” potato or a thick, creamy base for soups.
+Try: Cook cauliflower by steaming and blend it with potatoes to make a more nutritious “mashed” potato or a thick, creamy base for soups.
 Many grocery stores now sell cauliflower “steaks,” slices thick enough for grilling.
 Season a whole head of cauliflower with the orangey spice turmeric, then roast to a beautiful and flavorful bronze.
 You can grate cauliflower heads to make side dishes like Cilantro Lime Cauliflower Rice.

 When you just food that’s crunchy, celery is your solution.
 It has just 6 calories and no fat, but its high water content and insoluble fiber helps you feel satisfied and keeps your digestion working smoothly.
 Bonus: Butylphthalide, the compound that gives the vegetable its flavor and scent, has been found to reduce bad cholesterol (LDL).